This is an updated and easier to read version of an infographic article written by BillionDollarGraphics.com that no longer exists.

 Here’s the process I used when I struggled with a recently infographic.

-- Who? – I was targeting business owners with a website.
+- Who? – I was targeting business owners with planning a website.

 - Why ?
 They knew nothing about seo, backlinks or what their competitors are doing.